erg-lang/erg/doc/EN/syntax/23_closure.md

 ```

 However, Erg recommends a simpler way of writing.
-Instead of using subroutines and variable objects to carry around state, the style is to localize the state using functions.
+Instead of using subroutines and mutable objects to carry around state, the style is to localize the state using functions.
 This is called functional programming.

 ```erg
 # Functional style